 It must be noted that due to the initial process taking longer than 90 day prescribed by the Regulations, the recruitment process had to be started afresh.
-The new advertised will appeared in the national newspapers on Sunday the 1st of March 2020 and it is projected that by the end of May 2020, the whole process will be completed.
+The interviews was conducted on the 24 June 2020 and it is projected that soon the whole process will be completed.